It’s happened to all of us at one point in time. You finish up mowing and edging, and it’s time to grab the blower and finish the job.

 Although it is a bit safer for you to use the gas blower in a rainstorm, it is not safer for the blower itself.
 Being that this is a gas blower you are using, there can be issues with water getting into the gas.
 Your air filter will likely get soaked and cause water to travel through your leaf blower.

 If you end up with water mixed with the gas in your blower you will have some mechanical issues to deal with.
-Water covering the outside of the blower will also cause rust and deterioration long term.
+Water covering the outside of the blower will also cause rust and deterioration long-term, which can make a loud leaf blower even louder.

 What should you do if a leaf blower gets wet?